Compensation and legal action

 Repairs - legal action

-We’re here to provide -
+We are here to provide housing that is -

 • safe